Why Slack is a ‘breath of fresh air’

 For flexible workforces, working from home can potentially impact a workplace’s unique camaraderie and energy.
 To overcome this, Samapathy suggests making space for fun and self-expression in Slack.
 For example, Sephora SEA employees like to use custom emoji and GIFs when working remotely.

 “If I think about Sephora’s culture, it goes beyond simply innovating in the beauty space and focusing on the customer.
 It’s about having fun while we’re doing it.
 This would be harder to do without Slack,” Samapathy says.

 “If I think about Sephora’s culture, it goes beyond innovating in the beauty space and focusing on the customer.
 It’s about having fun while we’re doing it.
 This would be harder to do without Slack.”

 Building a rich ecosystem for connection and innovation

 Sephora SEA works with external consultants and developers worldwide, as well as its customer service agents based in the Philippines.
 So employees need a secure place to collaborate with external partners.
 That’s where Slack Connect comes in.
 It allows Sephora SEA’s employees to move conversations with trusted partners out of siloed email threads and into Slack.

 The company also uses huddles—lightweight audio and screen-sharing that re-creates informal discussions—to connect without having to schedule meetings.
 “Sometimes you’re trying to get a point across or relay context, but it’s difficult or time-consuming to type,” says Samapathy.
 “You can jump on a call and get your message across.
 Slack huddles replicate those office moments when people stop by your desk to ask a quick question.”

 Slack increases transparency, too.
 For example, the company has a channel called

-The company is also trialling using Slack to simplify in-store communications.
+The company is also trialing using Slack to simplify in-store communications.
 It has created a workspace for all store managers and assigned one account to each store.
-This means that headquarters can broadcast messages to store managers, who can then share messages with retail associates in each store.
+This means headquarters can broadcast messages to store managers, who can then share messages with retail associates in each store.